-Bonshaw hasted to Edinburgh with his prisoners, When Mr. Cargill came before the council, chancellor Rothes raged against him, being one of the seven whom he had excommunicated at the Torwood the preceding year, and gave them over to their father the devil, whose works they did, and to whose service they had dedicated themselves.
+Bonshaw hasted to Edinburgh with his prisoners.
+When Mr. Cargill came before the council, chancellor Rothes raged against him, being one of the seven whom he had excommunicated at the Torwood the preceding year, and gave them over to their father the devil, whose works they did, and to whose service they had dedicated themselves.
 Rothes threatened him with extraordinary torture, and a violent death.
-He said, my Lord Rothes, forbear to threaten me; for, die what death I will, your eyes will not fee it: And it is well known to some yet alive; that he died that morning that Mr Cargill, and these worthies with him, fuffered in the afternoon.
-Shortly after this compearance of Mr. Cargill before the council, Rothes was feized with fickness and pains: And when he found the pangs of death turning fharp upon him. he cried out for some of his wife's ministers, (she being a favourer of Presbyterian ministers) for his ministers were good to live with, but not to die with.
-He fent for old Mr John Carstairs, who with Mr. George Johnston came to him.
-Mr. Carstairs dealt very faithfully and freely with him, rehearling many wicked acts of his life: To whom he faid.
-We all thought little of what that man did in excommunicating us; but I find that fentence binding on me now, and will bind to eternity.
-When Mr. Johnston was praying, feveral noblemen and bishops being in the next room, some of them said to the bishops, He is a Presbyterian minister that is praying; the devit ane of you can pray as they do, though your prayers would keep a foul out of hell.
+He faid, my Lord Rothes, forbear to threaten me; for, die what death I will, your eyes will not see it: And 'tis well known to fome yet alive, that he died that morning that Mr. Cargill, and these worthies with him fuffered in the afternoon.
+Shortly after this compearance of Mr. Cargill before the council, Rothes was feized with fickness and pains: And when he found the pangs of death turning sharp upon him, he cried out for some of his wife's ministers (she being a favourer of Presbyterian ministers) for his ministers were good to live with, but not to die with.
+He fent for old Mr. John Carstairs, who with Mr. George Johnston came to him.
+Mr. Carstairs dealt very faithfully and freely with him, rehearing many wicked acts of his life: To whom he faid, We all thought little of what that man did in excommunicating us; but I find that fentence binding on me now, and will bind to eternity.
+When Mr. Johnston was praying, feveral noblemen and bishops being in the next room, some of them said to the bishops, He is a Presbyterian minister that is praying; the devil ane of you can pray as they do, tho' your prayers would keep a foul out of hell.
 Rothes roaring fo loud under the horror of conscience, for his active wicked life in perfecuting, made these noblemen leave him weeping.
-William, Duke of Hamilton, faid, We banish these men from us, and yet when dying, we call for them; this is melancholy work.
+William, Duke of Hamilton faid, We banish these men from us, and yet when dying, we call for them; this is melancholy work.

-Mr. Cargill, and these martyrs murdered with him, got their indictment with sound of trumpet; When they ended their sound, he said, That's a weary sound, "But the sound of the last trumpet will be a joyful sound to me, and all that will be sound having on Christ's righteousness." 'c the Lord's people be troubled for these things; for all that they will get liberty to do to me, will be to knit me up, cut me down, and chop off my old head; and then fare them well, they have done with me, and I with them for ever.
+Mr. Cargill and these martyrs murdered with him, got their indictment with sound of trumpet: When they ended their sound, he said, That's a weary sound, But the sound of the last trumpet will be a joyful sound to me, and all that will be found having on Christ's righteousness.

-While in prison, a gentleviour visited him, told him weeping, That the heaven-daring enemies were contriving and proposing an extraordinary violent death for him; Some, a barrel with many pikes to roll him in, others an iron-chair, for his body to roaft and burn there; he said, Let you, nor none of
+While in prison, a gentlewoman visiting him, told him weeping, That the heaven-daring enemies were contriving and proposing an extraordinary violent death for him: Some, a barrel with many pikes to roll him in, others an iron-chair, for his body to roast and burn there; he said, Let you, nor none of the Lord's people be troubled for these things; for all that they will get liberty to do to me, will be to knit me up, cut me down, and chop off my old head; and then fare them well, they have done with me, and I with them for ever.